hashicorp-guides/vault-radar-demo/docs/custom-risk-types.md

 # Custom Risk Types

 It is possible to define a custom risk type that CLI will recognize.
-It can be a secret, e.g. an API token, a PII (Personal Identifying Information), or NIL (Non-Inclusive Language)
+It can be a secret (e.g. an API token), a PII (Personal Identifying Information), or NIL (Non-Inclusive Language)

 ## File Format